- Mandatory display of Energy Performance Certificate (“EPC”) for buildings

 In terms of Notice 700 of 2020 issued by the Department of Mineral Resources and Energy (“DMRE”) in December 2020, certain categories of buildings must display an EPC at the entrance of the building by no later than 7 December 2022.
 The buildings that must comply with this regulation include all privately owned offices, shopping centers, schools, universities, indoor sporting facilities that are larger than 2,000 m2.
 This also applies to all state-owned or occupied buildings that are larger than 1,000 m2.

 It is estimated that there are at least 150,000 buildings in South Africa that must comply with this regulation.
-The sanction of the responsible party for non-compliance with the National Energy Act, 1998, is a maximum of R5,000,000 or 5 years in prison.
+The sanction of the responsible party for non-compliance with the National Energy Act, 1998, is a maximum fine of R5,000,000 or 5 years in prison.

 Green Power can provide any one or all of the services detailed below: